-The modern clinic in Limón has 4 exam rooms, 3 dental chairs, a lab, pharmacy and small operating ER room on the first floor.
-The second floor has 8 bedrooms for 24 people, 4 baths, kitchen, dining room and sitting room.
+The modern clinic in Limón has 4 exam rooms, 3 dental chairs, a lab, a pharmacy, and a small operating ER room on the first floor.
+The second floor has 8 bedrooms for 24 people, 4 baths, kitchen, dining room, and sitting room.
 There is a stunning 70 ft. porch overlooking the Caribbean.
-In addition, the facility also has an Education Building, 2 storage buildings, and a fleet of vehicles for team and patient transportation.
+In addition, the facility also has an Education Building, 2 storage buildings, and a fleet of vehicles for the team and patient transportation.

 Over the years, CHHF has also expanded its physical footprint.
-Clinic facilities in the small villages of Icoteas and Chapagua, referred to as the Whispering Hope Clinic, have allowed mission teams to better serve those villages.
+Clinic facilities in the small villages of Icoteas and Chapagua, referred to as the Whispering Hope Clinic, have allowed mission teams to serve those villages better.

 As a response to the inability of teams to travel because of the pandemic, CHHF invested in developing telemedicine for primary care.
 The program is growing and providing for hurting patients during a vulnerable time, a global pandemic.